Tanz0rz/haxe-fmod/docs/platforms.md

 ### Asynchronous initialization

 The wasm module and the default banks load in the background. `FmodManager.IsInitialized()` (or `FmodRuntime.isInitialized()`) reports true once both are usable.

+The engine preloaders make that wait invisible. `FmodFlxPreloader` runs inside lime's preloader, and `FmodHeapsSetup.preload` and `FmodKhaSetup.preload` call back once FMOD is ready.
+Each hands the default banks to the runtime as bytes from the engine's own loading, so the banks are fetched once and the first scene starts with FMOD usable.
+[Engine components](guides/components.md#setup) shows the three.

+The bytes go through `FmodRuntime.provideBank(fileName, bytes)`, with the `banksProvided` setting on.
+A game on another engine does the same from whatever loads its assets, then calls `FmodRuntime.onceReady(start, onFailed)`.

-An HTML5 game runs a loading scene first and starts the real game from it.
+A game that starts FMOD without a preloader polls the flag from a loading scene and starts the real game from it.
 The same code is correct on native targets, where the check is true immediately.

 ```haxe
 function update():Void {